FedMeld: A Model-dispersal Federated Learning Framework for Space-ground Integrated Networks: Models and Metrics

 \subsection{Communication Model}

 The training process is conducted in consecutive global rounds until the stopping condition is reached.
-Since the total latency of each global round is limited, it is reasonable to assume that the network topology of SGINs remains unchanged during each global round.
 Without loss of generality, we focus on the global round $k$ and one ground area $i \in \mathcal{M}$ for analysis and provide detailed latency expressions as follows.